New! Announcing support for images

 top_1_label, top_2_label, top_3_label

 .
-The spreadsheet makes it easy to get a list of videos where you animal of interest is in the top 1, 2, or 3 most likely labels.lion
+The spreadsheet makes it easy to get a list of videos/images where you animal of interest is in the top 1, 2, or 3 most likely labels.lion

-column for rows with a value of 0.8 or greater.Either of these approaches can be used to filter out videos that contain no wildlife.
+column for rows with a value of 0.8 or greater.Either of these approaches can be used to filter out media files that contain no wildlife.
 Either filter for rows where none of the top 3 labels are blank

 , or apply a "less than" filter on the blank